Ranny shepherd’s hut

 When word reached us that a gypsy caravan was also for sale locally we couldn’t resist.
 It was found many years ago on a farm in Cambridgeshire and has been restored with a great deal of care.
 It has a working queenie stove for keeping you warm.
 It also has beautifully painted woodwork and decorated enamelware items that have been collected over the years and been given a new home.
 We have named the caravan, Wren, after my favourite garden bird.
 We see lots of them around the farm.

 Wren also has a pull out double bed for two.
 The bed is slightly shorter than normal, so it would be the better sleeping option for children.
-If children prefer not to share there is a bottom bunk under the main bed.

 The caravan has two small seats next to the bed and a side board.
 It has lots of cupboard space where we store your cooking and dining kit and a stable style door and three windows add lots of light.